NiklasRosenstein/yassg/docs/content/usage.md

 ## Configuration

-The configuration file is `.yassg.toml` and  is read from the current working directory.
+The configuration file is `yassg.toml` and  is read from the current working directory.
 All paths defined in the configuration file are also considered relative to the working directory.
 The configuration file format is [TOML].